“Where am I” I thought.

 I screamed as loudly as I could.
 The nurses appeared, injected me with something, I relaxed, then dozed off to sleep.

 I am back in the doctor’s room.
-With the shrink with a purpose.
+He obviously isn’t a medical doctor, he is a shrink with a purpose.

 He asks questions yet provides no answers.